erfanbyt/data-cleaning-project/README.md

 The raw data is stored into the input folder.

 ### output folder
-The requested JSON file is stored in this folder.
+The requested JSON file and csv of the dataframe are stored in this folder.

 ## Instruction to run the code